G-Node/python-odml/doc/tutorial.rst

     >>> print(sec1.parent)
     <Doc 42 by D. N. Adams (1 sections)>

-It is also possible to directly connect a Section directly to a parent object.
+It is also possible to connect a Section directly to a parent object.
 Let's try this with the next Section we create::

-    >>> sec2 = odml.Section(name="Arthur Philip Dent',
+    >>> sec2 = odml.Section(name="Arthur Philip Dent",
-                            definition="Information on Arthur Dent',
+                            definition="Information on Arthur Dent",
                             type="crew/person",
                             parent=sec1)